Cinco de Mayo in Puebla: The Real Mexican Celebration with Family

 Day 3 (May 6): Cholula and the Pyramid

-- Morning: Drive 20 minutes to Cholula.
-Visit the Great Pyramid (largest pyramid by volume in the world, with the Iglesia de Nuestra Senora de los Remedios on top)
+• Morning: Drive 20 minutes to Cholula.
+Visit the Great Pyramid - the largest pyramid in the world by volume, with the Iglesia de Nuestra Señora de los Remedios sitting on top of it.
+The Spanish built a church on the pyramid because they thought it was a hill.
+It is wild.

-- Afternoon: Walk the colorful colonial streets of Cholula.
-Climb to the church for views of Popocatepetl volcano.
+• Afternoon: Walk the colorful colonial streets of Cholula.
+Climb to the church for views of Popocatépetl volcano if it's clear.

 What to Pack for Puebla in May